frankziegler3rd/fzOOD/finalExam/README.md

 This is because song fetchers can't make album collections, and vice versa.

 ## Miscellaneous
+### Packages

 To parse XML, I used `DocumentBuilderFactory` and `DocumentBuilder`.
 These are XML parsing tools in the JDK.
 To parse JSON, I used `JSONObject` and `JSONArray` from `org.json`, which needed to be downloaded and is part of the `lib/` directory.
+### Output

 To format the table output, I used `System.out.format` and formatting patterns.
 They internally call Java's `Formatter`.
+### Structure

-I structured this repository like a typical backend. `service/` contains fetcher classes, collection classes, and iterator classes. `model/` contains entity classes `Song` and `Album`.
-The `Main` class is in the root directory.
+I structured this repository like a typical backend.
+- `service/` contains fetcher classes, collection classes, and iterator classes.
+- `model/` contains entity classes `Song` and `Album`.
+- The `Main` class is in the root directory.
+- Two sample runs in `SampleRunBasic.txt` and `SampleRunWithCustomParams.txt`
+- The UML diagram is inserted above and all the source files are in the `UML Diagram/` directory.
+### Extra

+The assignment prompt was:
+"2.
+Your goal is to produce two charts (text format is fine) of the following:
+- chart 1: top 10 songs, artist name and their album name
+- chart 2: top 10 albums, each listing out the songs from the top 100 songs"

+The first prompt the user gets when running this application asks whether or not they want to customize these numbers.
+If they choose no, then the application prints these charts to the spec listed above.
+Otherwise, each print requires the user to choose how many songs they want printed or how many albums they want printed (and how many songs per album).

+This was not a requirement by the assignment, but I wanted to test the chart formatting to its limits so I designed this mechanism.

 Thanks for a great semester!